 Select the Setup > Settings menu item in the Digital Interface window.
 Under Preferred RTTY Interface, select your preferred digital engine.
 Under Alignment Frequency, enter your preferred Mark audio frequency (e.g. 2125 Hz).
 If you are using MMTTY, then under MMTTY Window Settings, select either Normal or Control Menus, in order to have easy access to the MMTTY setup window.
 When you have completed the setup in the Digital Setup window, click on Save Configuration.

 There are a host of other options in the Digital Interface and Digital Setup windows.
 A complete reference manual for the menu options in the DI window, the Digital Setup window and the main DI window is here.

 You’re not done yet.
 Now you have to complete the configuration inside the digital engine itself.
 This is especially important for FSK, since the configuration of the FSK port is carried out inside the digital engine, not in the N1MM Logger+ program.
-There are separate chapters in the Digging Deeper part of the manual for MMTTY, MMVARI, Fldigi, and TNCs/TUs.
+There are separate chapters in the manual for MMTTY, MMVARI, Fldigi, and TNCs/TUs.
 There are too many possibilities to cover here, so consult the chapter(s) appropriate to your situation and complete the setup as described there.
 For instructions on configuring WSJT-X for interoperation with N1MM+, see the WSJT Decode List window section of the manual.